georchestra/docker/README.md

 The default docker-compose file contains all geOrchestra modules.

-It's recommended to double-check the `docker-compose.yml` file if you need to comment useless modules (e.g ogc-api-records, mapstore,... ).
+It's recommended to double-check the `docker-compose.yml` file if you need to comment modules you don't need (e.g ogc-api-records, mapstore,... ).

 You need to use the new Compose plugin V2, `docker-compose` (V1) is not supported by default: [https://docs.docker.com/compose/install/linux/](https://docs.docker.com/compose/install/linux/).
 If you still want to use the old `docker-compose` (V1), you need to remove all the parameters `depends_on` from the files `docker-compose.yml` and `docker-compose.override.yml`.